Skip to main content

 The Unspun Tale: Sheep in South Dakota

 South Dakota is fifth in the nation for sheep production.
 It plays a vital role in South Dakota’s agricultural economy, but is often overlooked.
 The Unspun Tale: Sheep in South Dakota exhibit explored South Dakota sheep production, past and present.
-It was on display from April 2016-October 1, 2017.
-The museum staff gathered oral histories, family photographs, and artifacts from all corners of South Dakota to enrich the exhibit’s interpretation.
+It was on display from April 2016 to Oct.
+1, 2017.
+The museum staff gathered oral histories, family photographs and artifacts from all corners of South Dakota to enrich the exhibit’s interpretation.
 There are hands-on activities for all ages to try to enrich the visitor’s experience.

 The exhibit discussed: